This post contains affiliate links. If you use these links to buy something we may earn a commission at no additional cost to you.

 Drinking lots of fluids well before the ride day or race day is an important preventative action against arm pump.
 If your muscles are poorly hydrated, they tend to be more rigid making the problem worse.

 So drink a lot prior and during dirt bike riding.
 Wearing a hydration pack is a great way to stay hydrated on the trails.
-Check out our article about hydration pack options for trail riding to find out our tested favorites.
+Check out our article about dirt bike backpack options for trail riding to find out our tested favorites.

 Remember also to add electrolytes and salts into your hydration plan.
 This will help you ride longer without fatigue.